sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

   Instead of informing the groups or subgroups names, use their full path that can be copied from the URL.

-  For a parent group, the full path will be simple as `group`, but for nested groups it can look like `group/subgroup/subsubgroup`.
+  Example: for a parent group, the full path can be simple as `group`.
+For nested groups it can look like `group/subgroup/subsubgroup`.

   When empty or unset, no restrictions will be applied.

   If combined with `"allowSignup": false`, an admim should first create the user account so that the user can sign in with GitLab.

-  If combined with `"allowSignup": true` or with `allowSignup` unset, only members of the the allowed groups or subgroups can create their accounts in Sourcegraph via GitLab authentitcation.
+  If combined with `"allowSignup": true` or with `allowSignup` unset, only members of  the allowed groups or subgroups can create their accounts in Sourcegraph via GitLab authentitcation.

   ```json
     {